bitcoin-dot-org/Bitcoin.org/_includes/ref_p2p_networking.md

 After you process a TXID node or a node which is neither a TXID nor a match ancestor, stop processing and begin to ascend the tree until you find a node with a right child you haven't processed yet.
-Descend into that right child and begin processing again.
+Descend into that right child and process it.

 After you fully process the merkle root node according to the instructions in the table above, processing is complete.
 Pad your flag